dev-ved30/Signature/CONTRIBUTING.md

 * Push your changes
     * If you're pushing to the remote branch for the first time, run `git push --set-upstream origin feature`
     * Otheriwse run `git push`
-* Repeat the previous 4 steps as necessary on the new `feature` branch and when the changes are ready to merge into master, create a pull request from the Github website for [this repository](https://github.com/Adi-UA/TooManyMatrices).
+* Repeat the previous 4 steps as necessary on the new `feature` branch and when the changes are ready to merge into master, create a pull request from the Github website for [this repository](https://github.com/dev-ved30/Signature).
 Remember to write good titles and descriptions when you open pull requests.
-* All pull requests must be reviewed by at least one person including [@Adi-UA](https://github.com/Adi-UA).
+* All pull requests must be reviewed by at least one person including [@dev-ved30](https://github.com/dev-ved30).

-* Once the feature branch ahs been merged into master, do the following:
+* Once the feature branch has been merged into master, do the following:
     * Switch back to the master branch with `git checkout master`
     * Pull the latest changes with `git pull`
     * Delete your local copy of the feature branch with `git branch -D feature`